solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 4. In the query window, replace the script with the following (documented inline), replace <alias@domain.com> with the desired login account:

     ```sql
-    -- Create user in SQL DB
+    -- Step 1: Create user in SQL DB
     CREATE USER [<alias@domain.com>] FROM EXTERNAL PROVIDER;
-    -- Add role to user in SQL DB
+    -- Step 2: Add role to user in SQL DB
     EXEC sp_addrolemember 'db_owner', '<alias@domain.com>';
     ```